kubernetes-sigs/kueue/keps/77-dynamically-sized-jobs/README.md

 1. The user creates a RayCluster with `enableInTreeAutoscaling: true`.
 2. Kueue admits the RayCluster based on the requested resources in the head pod and worker pod.
-3. Given the deman of the job, the Ray Autoscaler adjusts the replicas field as it adds or removes Pods from the cluster.
+3. Given the demand of the job, the Ray Autoscaler adjusts the replicas field as it adds or removes Pods from the cluster.
 4. Kueue will not suspend and requeue the RayCluster, instead it will dynamically update ClusterQueue usage based on the scaling event.

 ### Notes/Constraints/Caveats (Optional)